-Through this program, service-learning course instructors have a trained graduate- or undergraduate-level teaching assistant work with them for an average of five hours each week throughout an academic semester.
+Through this program, service-learning course instructors select a trained graduate- or undergraduate-level teaching assistant to work with them for an average of five hours each week throughout an academic semester.

 Service-learning teaching assistants fill a number of critical support roles, including:

-If you will be teaching a designated service-learning course and would like to have a SLTA or SLGTA, read about the SLTA/SLGTA Program and then invite an outstanding student you know to serve as your teaching assistant during the upcoming semester.
+If you are teaching a designated service-learning course in an upcoming semester, we encourage you to consider integrating an SLTA or SLGTA into your course.
+First, read about the SLTA/SLGTA Program and consider how an SLTA/SLGTA might help you in your service-learning class.
+Then invite an outstanding student to serve as your teaching assistant during the upcoming semester—preferably a student you know and have taught previously.

-Instructors who are working with a service-learning teaching assistant will be asked to complete a written evaluation of their teaching assistant twice a semester and to share these evaluations in constructive, face-to-face meetings with them.
+Instructors working with a service-learning teaching assistant will be asked to complete a written evaluation of their teaching assistant twice a semester and to share these evaluations with them in constructive, face-to-face meetings.
+These evaluations function both as grades for your SLTA/SLGTA and as important opportunities to develop professionally.